 Control humidity and moisture

 Humidity control is not optional in an allergy bedroom.
-Dust-mite literature often uses roughly 45–50% RH as the threshold for control, while EPA advises keeping indoor humidity below 60% and ideally around 30–50%.
-If a mattress or room has been water-damaged, drying within 24–48 hours and fixing the moisture source matter more than any label printed on the product.
+Dust-mite guidance often targets RH around 35–50%, while EPA advises keeping indoor humidity below 60% and ideally around 30–50%.
+If a mattress or room has been water-damaged, dry the area quickly and fix the moisture source instead of relying on product labels.

-This is the classic summer problem in humid climates: the mattress itself may not be “bad,” but the room turns the bed into a better habitat for mites and mold.
-In that situation, dehumidification and leak control often do more than changing brands.
+This is the classic summer problem in humid climates: the mattress itself may not be the real issue, but the room turns the bed into a better habitat for mites and mold.
+In that situation, dehumidification and leak control often matter more than changing brands.

 Clean without putting dust back in the air

 Vacuuming helps only if the machine does not throw fine particles back into the room.
-AAAAI recommends a vacuum with a small-particle or HEPA filter, and EPA notes that true HEPA filtration can remove at least 99.97% of 0.3-micron particles from air.
+EPA notes that true HEPA filtration removes at least 99.97% of particles at 0.3 microns, and AAAAI recommends a vacuum with a small-particle or HEPA filter for allergy-sensitive homes.
 Use vacuuming as a supplement to source control, not a substitute, and damp-dust hard surfaces so particles are lifted instead of stirred around.

 Keep pets and clutter out of the sleep zone

 Pet dander and soft clutter can erase the benefit of a good mattress.
-AAAAI and EPA both advise keeping pets out of the bedroom, and AAAAI also recommends cutting back on items that quietly collect dust, including extra fabrics and hard-to-clean decor.
+AAAAI and EPA both advise keeping pets out of the bedroom, and both also emphasize reducing dust-holding items that are hard to clean.

-For many households, the most realistic improvement is not a perfect minimalist bedroom.
-It is simply making the sleep zone easier to clean and keeping obvious allergen reservoirs away from the bed.
-That is a practical standard most people can maintain.
+For many households, the realistic goal is not a perfectly empty bedroom.
+It is a sleep zone that is easier to clean and less likely to keep collecting irritants next to the bed.

 When to Replace Your Mattress Instead of Just Cleaning It

-Replacement makes sense when the mattress has visible mold, repeated moisture exposure, a musty smell that returns after drying, severe surface breakdown, or a shape and construction that cannot be properly encased and maintained.
-That recommendation is a practical inference from EPA moisture-control guidance and from studies showing how quickly mattresses can become allergen reservoirs in ordinary use.
+Replacement is usually worth considering when the mattress has visible mold, repeated moisture exposure, a musty smell that keeps coming back after drying, severe surface breakdown, or a shape that cannot be properly encased and maintained.
+That follows EPA moisture-control guidance and the broader evidence that mattresses can become allergen reservoirs in ordinary use.

-If the mattress is still structurally sound, though, replacement is often not the first or best move.
-In many real homes, the bigger wins come from sealing the mattress and box spring, washing bedding correctly, lowering humidity, cleaning with the right filtration, and removing what keeps collecting dust around the bed.
+If the mattress can still be cleaned and is structurally sound, replacement is often not the first move.
+In many homes, the bigger wins come from sealing the mattress and box spring, washing bedding correctly, lowering humidity, cleaning with the right filtration, and removing the materials that keep collecting dust around the bed.

 Action Summary

-• For odor or chemical concerns, look for GREENGUARD Gold, CertiPUR-US, and tested textiles rather than vague “non-toxic” language.
+- For odor or emissions concerns, look for GREENGUARD Gold, CertiPUR-US, and tested textiles rather than vague “non-toxic” language.

 Related Hypoallergenic Mattress Questions